How to Learn English on Your Own - The Complete Method

 Sometimes, you can hear Standard American English in the news, on TV Shows and in movies.
 But it is possible that the person speaking it speaks it with his/her regional accent.

 Also, anywhere in the USA, you can find Americans who speak Standard American English.

 Standard American English is useful to learn because it's the English that Americans use (if they know how to use it of course) when they want to be understood by other people who don't speak or understand their variety of English.

-Here, I will teach you the main things you need to know to be able to speak English with the Standard American English pronunciation.
+Here, I will teach you some of the main things you need to know to be able to speak Standard American English without an accent.